DKormann/bend_nock/readme.md

-## bend language playground
+## nock runner in bend
-learning bend and nock at the same time by implementing nock interpreter in bend this will bring multi threading to nock but more realistically i will learn those languages
+implementing nock in the natively parallel *bend* language